onap/integration/docs/docs_vFW_CNF_CDS.rst

 CDS Model (CBA)
 ...............

+CDS plays a crucial role in the process of CNF instantiation and is responsible for delivery of instantiation parameters, CNF customization, configuration of CBF after the deployment and may be used in the process of CNF status verification.

 Creating CDS model was the core of the use case work and also the most difficult and time consuming part.
 Current template used by use-case should be easily reusable for anyone.
 Once CDS GUI will be fully working, we think that CBA development should be much easier.
 For CBA structure reference, please visit it's documentation page `CDS Documentation`_.

 At first the target was to keep CDS model as close as possible to `vFW_CNF_CDS Model`_ use case model and only add smallest possible changes to enable also k8s usage.
 That is still the target but in practice model deviated from the original one already and time pressure pushed us to not care about sync.
 Basically the end result could be possible much streamlined if wanted to be smallest possible to working only for K8S based network functions.

+Base on this example there are demonstrated following features of CDS and CBA model

+- resource assignment string, integer and json types
+- sourcing of resolved value on vf-module level from vnf level assignment
+- extracting data from AAI and MD-SAL during the resource assignment
+- custom resource assignment with Kotlin script
+- templating of the vtl files
+- building of imperative workflows
+- utilization of on_succes and on_failure event in imperative workflow
+- handling of the failure in the workflow
+- implementation of custom workflow logic with Kotlin script
+- example of config-assign and config-deploy operation decomposed into many steps
+- complex parametrization of config deploy operation
+- combination and aggregation of AAI and MD-SAL data in config-assign and config-deploy operations

+The prepared CBA model demonstrates also how to utilize CNF specific features of CBA, suited for the deployment of CNF with k8splugin in ONAP:

+- building and upload of k8s profile template into k8splugin
+- building and upload of k8s configuration template into k8splugin
+- parametrization and creation of configuration instance from configuration template
+- validation of CNF status with Kotlin script

-As K8S application was split into multiple Helm packages to match vf-modules, CBA modeling follows the same and for each vf-module there's own template in CBA package.
+As K8S application is split into multiple Helm packages to match vf-modules, CBA modeling follows the same and for each vf-module there's own template in CBA package.
 The list of artifact with the templates is different for **Dummy Heat** and **Native Helm** approach.
 The second one has artifact names starting with *helm_* prefix, in the same way like names of artifacts in the MANIFEST file of VSP differs.
 The **Dummy Heat** artifacts' list is following:

 ::